 Skip to Content

-3 Days In San Francisco: An Epic California Itinerary
+3 Days In San Francisco: Ultimate Itinerary For First-Time Visitors

 Painted Ladies in San Francisco

-Beyond the famous downtown attractions, you can explore Sausalito in Marin County, hike in the Muir Woods National Monument, or take a ferry to Alcatraz Island.
+Beyond the famous downtown attractions, other areas beg for exploration.
+Consider exploring Sausalito in Marin County or hiking in the Muir Woods National Monument.

-How days do you need to explore San Francisco?
+Are three days in San Francisco enough?
 You could easily spend a week exploring the city and not see it all.
-However, if you’re traveling to San Francisco for a cruise to Mexico, arriving a few days early allows you to see a fantastic west coast city.
+Since we like to cruise, when cruising from San Francisco port, arriving a few days earlier provides an opportunity to explore the city.

 Traveling to San Francisco last minute?